Cellule/eslint-myrules-manager/README.md

       global: ["lib"]
     },
     modifiers: {
-      frontend: {
       react: true // can be anything, will be passed directly to your function }
-    }
   }
 }